Chapter Seventeen: Introduction to Managerial Accounting

 Thus, it is fair to say that product costs are the inventoriable manufacturing costs, and period costs are the nonmanufacturing costs that should be expensed within the period incurred.
 This distinction is important, as it paves the way for relating to the financial statements of a product producing company.
 And, the relationship between these costs can vary considerably based upon the product produced.
 A soft drink manufacturer might spend very little on producing the product, but a lot on selling.
 Conversely, a steel mill may have high inventory costs, but low selling expenses.
 Managing a business requires keen awareness of its cost structure.

 Unlike retailers, manufacturers have three unique inventory categories: Raw Materials, Work in Process, and Finished Goods.
 Following is the inventory section from the balance sheet of a typical manufacturer:

 For this company, observe that finished goods is just a small piece of the overall inventory.
 Finished goods is the cost assigned to completed products awaiting sale to a customer.
 But, this company has a more significant amount of raw materials (i.e., the components that will be used in manufacturing units that are not yet started) and work in process.
 Work in process is the account most in need of clarification.
-This account is for goods that are in production but not yet complete; it contains an accumulation of monies spent on direct material (i.e., the raw materials that have been put into production), direct labor, and applied manufacturing overhead.
+This account is for the cost of goods that are in production but not yet complete; it contains an accumulation of monies spent on direct material (i.e., the raw materials that have been put into production), direct labor, and applied manufacturing overhead.

 Recall these formulations: Beginning Inventory + Purchases = Cost of Goods Available for Sale, and Cost of Goods Available for Sale - Ending Inventory = Cost of Goods Sold.
 These relations were necessary to calculate the cost of goods sold for a company with only one category of inventory.